 Do you fall into food trends?
-I am 100% guilty of this… Overnight oats took the world by storm a few years ago and I was obsessed.
+I am 100% guilty of this… Overnight oats took the world by storm and I was obsessed.
 Then came chia pudding and you better believe I jumped on that train.
 I love how simple chia pudding is to throw together and how customizable each batch can be!

 This berry chia pudding is the ultimate summer treat.
 Perfect for breakfast, snack or dessert… I bet you’ll crave this on the regular!